michael-e/email_newsletter_manager/readme.md

 Conceptually this is a brand-new extension.
 It is not compatible with the Email Newsletters extension, nor is there an upgrade path.
 To ease the transition, the authors decided to even choose a new name.
 This allows to install both extensions in Symphony side-by-side and move any old newsletters to the new extension on after the other.
 No hard break (i.e. uninstalling the old Email Newsletters extension before having built everything new) necessary.

+## Installation & Updating

+Information about [installing and updating extensions](http://symphony-cms.com/learn/tasks/view/install-an-extension/) can be found in the Symphony documentation at <http://symphony-cms.com/learn/>.

 ## Concept

 The Email Newsletter Manager is another big step in a strategy to make Symphony the best emailing platform of all CMSs/frameworks.
 It builds on top of: